-We have audited the following documents prepared by the Company as at 31 March 2024:
+Except as stated below, we have audited the following documents prepared by the Company as at 31 March 2025:

-- The 'Valuation for Solvency Purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Company as at 31 March 2024 ('the Narrative Disclosures subject to audit'); and - Company templates S02.01.02, S17.01.02, S23.01.01, S25.01.21, S28.01.01 ('the Templates subject to audit').
+- The 'Valuation for Solvency Purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Company as at 31 March 2025 ("the Narrative Disclosures subject to audit"); and - Company templates IR.02.01.02, IR.17.01.02, IR.23.01.01, IR.25.04.21, IR.28.01.01 ("the templates subject to audit").

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'relevant elements of the Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the templates subject to audit are collectively referred to as "the relevant elements of the Solvency and Financial Condition Report".

-We are not required to audit, nor have we audited, and as a consequence do not express an opinion on the 'Other Information' which comprises:
+We are not required to audit, nor have we audited, and as a consequence do not express an opinion on the "Other Information" which comprises:

-- the 'Business and Performance', 'System of Governance' and 'Risk Profile' elements of the Solvency and Financial Condition Report; - the Company templates S05.01.02, S05.02.01, S19.01.21; and - the written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('Directors' Responsibilities').
+- The 'Business and Performance', 'System of Governance' and 'Risk Profile' elements of the Solvency and Financial Condition Report; - Company templates IR.05.04.02, IR.05.02.01, IR.19.01.21; and, - the written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ("Directors' Responsibilities").